0xInfection/Awesome-WAF/CONTRIBUTING.md

 - Want to try something else: Submit a pull request.
 - Don't know what to do: Submit a pull request or open an issue, let me know what's going on.

-[`Awesome-WAF`](https://github.com/0xinfection/awesome-waf) is a hand-crafted list for high-quality information about web application firewalls and its resources.
-Foolowing items are recommended to be kept in mind.
+[Awesome-WAF](https://github.com/0xinfection/awesome-waf) is a hand-crafted list for high-quality information about web application firewalls and its resources.
+Following items are recommended to be kept in mind.

 - Each item should be limited to one link, no duplicates, no redirection (careful with `http` vs `https`!).
 - The link should be the name of the slide or project or website.